Frequently Asked Questions (FAQ) – Home Care Services

 Detailed list of caregiver services includes:read more»

-Home Care Powered by AUAF offers a medicaid-funded home care service for seniors.
+Home Care Powered by AUAF Offers Home Care Services Covered by Medicare & Medicaid. home care service for seniors.
 To be eligible, individuals must meet all current requirements, which include people who are/have:

 - 60 years old or older;